© 2026 KPCW

 The scene of the crash.

-A two-vehicle crash in Kimball Junction led to severe traffic delays in the Park City area.
+A two-car crash in Kimball Junction led to minor injuries and severe traffic delays for drivers heading into Park City Tuesday.

 Utah Highway Patrol Sgt.
-Mike Alexander said a passenger vehicle and pickup truck collided at the intersection of state Route 224 and Olympic Parkway around 7 a.m.
+Mike Alexander said a car and pickup truck collided at state Route 224 and Olympic Parkway around 7 a.m.
 Oct.
 7.

-He said crash investigators spent extra time at the scene, delaying crash cleanup and adding to the traffic jam.
+He said crash investigators needed extra time at the scene, delaying cleanup and adding to the traffic jam.

-“Normally, we would save that for like very serious injury crashes, but in this case… our crash reconstruction team just decided, let’s go ahead and investigate it a little bit further,” Alexander said.
+“Normally, we would save that for like very serious injury crashes, but in this case… our crash reconstruction team just decided, let’s go ahead and investigate it a little bit further,” Alexander told KPCW.

-Highland Estates resident Jon Weinberg said the backup impacted his family’s morning commute.
+Highland Estates resident Jon Weinberg told KPCW the backup was unusually disruptive.

 “Today is definitely not normal,” Weinberg said.
 “Definitely one of the worst I’ve seen.
 Definitely concerned as more development comes and we build more at [Kimball] Junction.
 The traffic situation is just tough and we don’t even have skiing happening yet.”

-The Utah Department of Transportation reported the crash was fully cleared before 11 a.m.
+The Utah Department of Transportation said the crash was cleared and traffic was returning to normal around 11 a.m.